Pablohassan/Alyra-test-truffle/README.md

     Should register Proposal: Premet de recuperer l'event ProposalRegistered

 # Test revert de addVoter
     Should Revert if sender is not the owner: On s' assure que seul le owner peut ajouter un Votant Should Revert if Already registered: Permet de verifier si le voter a été enregistré par le owner Should Revert if WorkflowStatus is not RegisteringVoters : Permet de s'assurer de la bonne phase du vote

-Contract: Voting
    # Test functions principales
     ✓ Should register Voters, get event VoterRegistered  (62ms, 100440 gas) ✓ Should add voter proposal (78ms, 154264 gas)
      ✓ Should setVote  (123ms, 214286 gas)
-     test addVoter revert
+   # Test addVoter revert
       ✓ Revert if sender is not the owner  (283ms)
       ✓ Revert if Voter is Already registered (37ms, 50220 gas) ✓ Revert if WorkflowStatus is not RegisteringVoters (2ms)